For 2020, marina facility, boats and equipment use is limited to shareholders and licensees.

 Activities at Money Island Marina are based on the season, the weather and the tides.
-The marina is open from March through December from 6 AM to 6 PM.
-Limited services may be available to wintertime sportsmen and the ramp is open 365/24 weather permitting.
+The marina is open year round.
+Limited services may be available in wintertime.
+The boat launch is open 365/24 weather permitting but closed whenever we have ice.

 Wind has a great impact on boating activities.
-We suggest that you call Bruce before visiting to check on weather and wind conditions in relation to your planned activities.
+We suggest that you call or text before visiting to check on weather and wind conditions in relation to your planned activities.

-Boating: The boat ramp is capable of launching almost all trailerable boats through most of the tidal range.
+Boating: The boat launch is capable of launching almost all trailerable boats through most of the tidal range.
 Do not attempt to launch within an hour of low tide.
-The ramp fee is $10 for smaller boats (self-serve launch), $20 for larger boats.
-Marina staff will help with the loading and loading of larger boat to ensure safety.
-Daily or seasonal boat slips and dry dock arrangements are available.
-Short term slips rentals are based on availability.

 Rental Boats: Motorized and manual row rental boats are available for use in Nantuxent Cove and Nantuxent Creek.
 We have 12 foot aluminum boat with a 6 hp Yamaha four stroke engine and a 12 foot boat with a 2 hp Yamaha engine.
 Both are suitable for crabbing and fishing for up to 4 people subject to maximum weight loads.
 Please call in advance to reserve a rental boat.
 New Jersey law requires a motorized boat operator to complete a state-approved safety course or hold an out-of-state boating license.
 The rental boat agreement is available online.